Imperium in Imperio: Black Imperialism

 Imperium in Imperio was written during a period when America subscribed to an imperialist agenda and actively sought an empire overseas.
 Many African American authors used this time of U.S. expansion to open conversations about Jim Crow and the discrimination Black people faced.
 Sutton E. Griggs in particular used his work to speak directly to Black Americans, in contrast to his more mainstream counterparts.
 For example, a central focus of Imperium is the idea of a mass migration of Black Americans to Texas, followed by a political takeover of the state.
 This, coupled with Texas' rich history of acquisition, allows for a direct parallel between Black Americans expanding their home empire at the same time the U.S. expands overseas.
 The novel further demonstrates this through Belton's and Bernard's opposing viewpoints.
-Belton proposes that the Imperium should still remain as a part of the U.S. while still running independent operations, while Bernard advocates for an all-out race war so that African Americans succeed completely to build their own empire.
+Belton proposes that the Imperium should still remain as a part of the U.S. while still running independent operations, while Bernard advocates for an all-out race war so that African Americans secede completely to build their own empire.